Most Effective Products

 What is Granular Spreading?

-• Granular Spreading is a pest control technique where granular pesticides are to be uniformly spread over a landscape to treat invading pests that are residing in the turf.
+• Granular spreading is a pest control technique in which granular pesticides are uniformly spread over a landscape to treat invading pests in the turf.

 How To Apply Granular Pesticides

-• Granular spreading of pesticides are best performed on residential and commercial lawns and yards.
-You will need to first calculate the square footage of the area to be treated to determine how much granules need to be loaded in a spreader.
+• Granular spreading of pesticides is best performed on residential and commercial lawns and yards.
+First, calculate the square footage of the area to be treated to determine how many granules need to be loaded in a spreader.

 • We recommend using Valar Plus Bifenthrin Granules as it carries a broad label of insects that it can treat and has a long residual effect of up to 90 days.